percona/pmm-doc/docs/get-started/roles-and-permissions/access_roles.md

  ![!](../../_images/PMM_access_control_assign_role.png)

 2. Select the *Access Role* you want to assign to a user from the dropdown.
+You can assign several roles to a user.

  ![!](../../_images/PMM_access_control_select_role.png)